-This is resolved by adding only one line to the first line of python's .py file.
+This can be solved by simply adding a line to the beginning of the .py file.

-Uploaded and executed python file created in windows environment to Linux environment.
+I uploaded a python file created in the windows environment to the Linux environment and ran it.

 SyntaxError: Non-ASCII character '\xe3' in file /●●●/owner.py on line 15, but no encoding declared; see http://www.python.org/peps/pep-0263.html for details

-Add the following contents to the first line of the .py file.
+Add the following to the first line of the .py file

-If your program consists of multiple files, be careful because you need to write it in all .py files.
+When your program consists of multiple files, write them all in a .py file.

 When you create a bash file, you can use the

 write.
 If you make it a habit to feel like this is something you must put on, you won't waste your time on unnecessary errors.

 When you use non-ASCII code in python, you need to specify the character set.

 I tried to find somewhere to specify the character code in the preferences like php and ruby, but it doesn't seem to be available in python.